jonsimonsen/Ramsetti/README.md

 -The pieces now have different colors, and they keep that color after landing.
 -The game over message is now its own paragraph to avoid messing up the layout.
 -The scoring algorithm has been fixed to prevent decimal values.
 This depends on not altering the score and gamespeed related constants in the JS file.
+-After a tip, all elements now have (global) border-box styling except the next box.
+-Changed all measures to use rem except those that depend on the size and number of squares or thin (1px) borders.